kagaimiq/jielie/misc/usb-key.md

 ## Details

-The key is a 16-bit number 0x16EF (0001 0110 1110 1111), which is sent over USB with D+ being clock and D- being data.
+The key is a 16-bit value 0x16EF (0001 0110 1110 1111), which is sent over USB with D+ being clock and D- being data.
 The data is latched at the clock's rising edge, and is received MSB-first.

-This is how it looks:
+This is how it looks on the USB lines itself:

 ```
 D+ _-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-...